ubarsc/pylidar/doc/source/processorexamples.rst

 The program shown above is complete, and would work assuming inFile existed and contained a 'Z' value for each point.
 It would create an output raster file with the minimum Z value for each bin.

-The user-supplied function writeImageFunc is passed to the :func:`pylidar.lidarprocessor.doProcessing` function which applies it through the lidar file in chunks.
+The user-supplied function processChunk is passed to the :func:`pylidar.lidarprocessor.doProcessing` function which applies it through the lidar file in chunks.
 Inside the processChunk function the 'data' object has attributes named in the same way that the 'dataFiles' input to :func:`pylidar.lidarprocessor.doProcessing` has.
 Each object is of type :class:`pylidar.userclasses.LidarData`.